JuanModzelewski/Keyboard-Hero/README.md

 - [Google Fonts:](https://fonts.google.com/)
     Google fonts was used to import fonts to website from CSS style sheet using the CSS@import rule.
 - [Font Awesome:](https://fontawesome.com/)
-    Font Awesome was used to for social icons and bar nav icon in mobile layout using the provided script at the bottom of each page.
+    Font Awesome was used for icon sets including the below:
+    - Close icons in modals.
+    - Arrow in next button of the walkthrough modal page 1.
+    - Retry button in the achievements modal.
+    - Arrow in the display keyboard text.
+    - Warning icon in the mobile warning modal.
 - Git
     Used for version control by utilizing the terminal to commit and push any changes to GitHub.
 - [GitHub (GitHub Desktop):](https://github.com/)